 June 1 of the year prior to the award.

-The Foundation entrusts the selection of laureates to a Board of Trustees which is composed of internationally renowned scientists, all working in an honorary capacity.
-The current Board of Trustees:
+The foundation entrusts the selection of laureates to a Board of Trustees which is composed of internationally renowned scientists, all working in an honorary capacity.
+Current members of the board are:

-- Prof. Dr Eric M. Carreira, PhD – ETH Zurich, Switzerland
+- Prof. Erick M. Carreira, PhD – ETH Zurich, Switzerland

-- Prof. Dr Gerd Schnorrenberg – Boehringer Ingelheim Pharma GmbH & Ko KG, Biberach, Germany
+- Prof. Dr. Florian Gantner – C. H. Boehringer Sohn AG & Co.
+KG, Biberach, Germany

-- Prof. Dr Petra Schwille – Max Planck Institute for Biochemistry, Martinsried, Germany
+- Prof. Dr F.-Ulrich Hartl (Chairman) – Max Planck Institute of Biochemistry, Martinsried, Germany

 - Prof. Dr Dirk Trauner – New York University, USA

-- Prof. Dr Felix Wieland (Chairman) – University of Heidelberg, Germany
+- Prof. Fiona Watt, DPhil – EMBO, Heidelberg, Germany

 Professor Alexander Varshavsky, of the California Institute of Technology in Pasadena, USA, receives the 2017 Heinrich Wieland Prize for discovering the biology of the ubiquitin system, a set of pathways mediating, among other things, protein degradation.